Joshfairhead/Obsidian/Omnicient/Regen Foundation/Workbench/Regen Facillitation Plan.md

 - [ ] Revised mission and aim

-Horizons:

----
-Raw material:
+## Definition of Done / Outputs
+- First draft of this document
 - Implementation plan for the org

-## Definition of Done / Outputs
-First draft of this document